 Empty the fuel/oil tanks in a well ventilated area.
 Store the fuel in approved cans in a safe place.
-Fit the guide bar cover.
+Fit the bar guard.
 Clean the machine.
 See instructions under the heading Maintenance schedule.

 Ensure the machine is cleaned and that a complete service is carried out before long-term storage.